NOAA Awards $461M to Lockheed Martin for Four Modified C-130J Aircraft

 Small Business Impact

-The contract was awarded to Lockheed Martin Corporation, a large business.
-There is no indication of small business set-asides for this specific procurement.
+The contract was awarded to Lockheed Martin Corporation, a large prime contractor.
+There is no indication of subcontracting opportunities for small businesses within the provided data, suggesting limited direct impact on the small business sector for this specific award.

 Oversight & Accountability